TesselLagerwerf/BioInformaticsProject/README.md

 ## Scripts

-1: [link to script] (BioInformaticsProject/ProjectDaniTessel.py): Downloads the data file to create a file fitted for the R script.
+1: [link to script](BioInformaticsProject/ProjectDaniTessel.py) : Downloads the data file to create a file fitted for the R script.
 The R-script creates maps.
 The script continues to create a KML file, that can be uploaded to google earth